 - Encourage honesty.
 Your board’s job is to help you to see your blind spots and to identify suitable vectors for you.
 Sometimes they need to be brutally honest with you — accept their feedback.

 - Listen carefully.
 I can still repeat dozens of career conversations that fundamentally impacted my career.
 Your board is there for you — listen to them.

 - Refresh/upgrade often.
 Navigating your career requires different skills at different stages.
 Your peers and mentors will “age out,” and you’ll need new board members to navigate the ever-evolving landscape of a hi-tech career.

 - Seek diversity in both thought and experience.
 This practice helps cover your “blind spots.”

 My board of directors includes both peers and mentors.
 Here’s what I have learned in recruiting both:

 - Reach out to peers for mutual support.
-Peers navigate issues similar to you and help you to avoid the same mistakes they have made, and vice-versa.
+Peers navigate issues similar to you and help you avoid the same mistakes and vice-versa.